ADolbyB/vlsi-spice-pcbs/README.md

 - Download OrCad Capture CIS Lite 17.2 [Here](https://archive.org/details/data2_202303) or [Here](https://archive.org/details/17.2-or-cad-lite-capture-pspice).
     - Note that this is the license-free (Lite) version & is posted in the public domain.
 It does not require a license key or activation.
 Please use responsibly.
+- This version of OrCad PSpice was used exclusively for all electronics class simulations.
+- All of the PSpice projects are my own work.

 ## EasyEDA